johnsmyth/winfw/README.md

 # Usage
 In your recipe, you can use the winfw\_firewall\_rule resource.
 Currently, the supported actions are :create and :delete.
 If the 'name' attribute is not specified, the name of the resource will be used as the rule name.
 Attribute defaults match the netsh advfirewall defaults.

+Note that using a name of 'all' will allow matching on other attributes for rule deletion, but since the name attribute is used to look for existing rules, it would likley not be an idempotent operation.

 ##Examples